RECAPEM

 • The RV diameter will be reduced as a result of the reduction in filling/preload.

-• Differential diagnosis: Cardiac tampoande
+• Differential diagnosis: Cardiac tamponade

 • RV diastolic collapse will be observed in the presence of pericardial effusion.